What are points in hockey? (and how to calculate)

 PlayerTeamPoints

-The top point season of all time was by Wayne Gretzky – check out a breakdown of points Gretzky scored for each team he played for. check out a breakdown of points Gretzky scored for each team he played for. .
+The top point season of all time was by Wayne Gretzky – check out a breakdown of points Gretzky scored for each team he played for.
 He scored 215 points in the 1985-86 season.
 In fact Gretzky has 9 of the top 10 point seasons.
 The lone exception was Mario Lemieux who registered 199 points in a season.

 Embed from Getty Images